ExitValue.ai

 How much is my food manufacturing company worth?

-Food manufacturing businesses typically sell for 5-14x EBITDA depending on whether you own brands (10-14x), manufacture private label (7-10x), or are a contract manufacturer (5-8x).
+Food manufacturing businesses typically sell for platform-tier earnings multiples depending on whether you own brands (10-14x), manufacture private label (7-10x), or are a contract manufacturer (5-8x).
 A company with $3M EBITDA could be worth $15M-$42M depending on its position in this spectrum.

 What multiple do food companies sell for?

-Our database of 498 food manufacturing transactions shows a median EV/EBITDA of 10.9x across all deal sizes, but SMB deals under $25M average 5-8x EBITDA.
+Our database of 498 food manufacturing transactions shows a median earnings multiple of 10.9x across all deal sizes, but SMB deals under $25M average platform-tier earnings multiples.
 Branded CPG companies consistently command the highest multiples, often 12-14x+ for strong brands with retail distribution.

 Does having organic or specialty certifications increase value?

 Yes, significantly.
-Organic, non-GMO, gluten-free, and other specialty certifications typically add 1-2x EBITDA to multiples because they create barriers to entry and command premium pricing.
+Organic, non-GMO, gluten-free, and other specialty certifications typically add platform-tier earnings multiples to multiples because they create barriers to entry and command premium pricing.
 Facilities with SQF Level 3 or BRC AA ratings are also more attractive to strategic buyers.

 How does customer concentration affect food manufacturing valuation?

 Customer concentration is one of the biggest discount factors.
-If any single customer (especially a major retailer) represents more than 20% of revenue, expect a 1-2x EBITDA discount.
+If any single customer (especially a major retailer) represents more than a percent-of-revenue figure, expect a platform-tier earnings multiples discount.
 Losing a single major retail account can devastate a food manufacturer, and buyers price that risk accordingly.

 Who buys food manufacturing companies?